 Attention: The fans in the power supply and fan units draw in fresh air and force out hot air.
 The power supply and fan units are hot-swappable and redundant; however, if the fans in one power supply and fan unit fail, you must replace the entire failed power supply and fan unit within 72 hours to maintain redundancy and optimum cooling.
 Do not remove the failed power-supply fan unit until you have the replacement power supply and fan unit.
-When you do remove the failed power supply and fan unit within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage expansion enclosure.
+When you do remove the failed power supply and fan unit, be sure to install the second power supply and fan unit within 10 minutes to prevent any overheating due to the interruption to the air flow that cools the storage expansion enclosure.